Christine Shevchenko: Early life

-Born in the Odessa, Ukraine, her father was a gymnast, and her mother was a dancer and actor.
-At age four, Shevchenko started training in rhythmic gymnastics at an Olympic Reserve School in Odessa, under the direction of Nina Vitrychenko.
+Born in the Odesa, Ukraine, her father was a gymnast, and her mother was a dancer and actor.
+At age four, Shevchenko started training in rhythmic gymnastics at an Olympic Reserve School in Odesa, under the direction of Nina Vitrychenko.

 When she was eight, her family immigrated to Pennsylvania and enrolled her in The Rock School for Dance Education, under the direction of Bo and Stephanie Spassoff.
 Shevchenko danced the children's lead (Marie) in Pennsylvania Ballet's The Nutcracker for three years, and was featured in the NBC special, Degas and the Dance.

 In 2003, Shevchenko became the youngest recipient of the Princess Grace Award, and she later won several awards at international competitions, including Youth America Grand Prix, USA International Ballet Competition, and Moscow International Ballet Competition.

 Shevchenko studied with Lev Assaulyak and Olga Tozyiakova.
 She also worked with choreographers Fernando Bujones, Benjamin Millepied, Elena Tchernichova, and Vladimir Shoumeikin.